-At 31 December 2018 Range of sig Description Fair value € Valuation technique Rental value € Capitalisation rate % Residential and commercial property 11.9m Capitalisation of future net income streams 0.4m 3.75 - 5.55
+At 31 December 2019 Range of significant unobservable inputs Description Fair value € Valuation technique Rental value € Capitalisation rate % Residential and commercial property 10.6m Capitalisation of future net income streams 0.4m 3.75 - 5.55

 For each valuation for which rental value and capitalisation rate have been determined to be the significant unobservable inputs, the higher the rental value and the lower the capitalisation rate, the higher the fair value.
 Conversely, the lower the rental value and the higher the capitalisation rate, the lower the fair value.